Pterodroma cookii (G.R. Gray, 1843)

 Threats and conservation

-Introduces predators are a major threat to Cook’s petrels.
+Introduced predators are a major threat to Cook’s petrels.
 Pacific rats were present at all of their breeding sites including the mainland but now only remain on Great Barrier Island.
 Additionally, there are ship rats, feral cats and feral pigs on Great Barrier Island.
 All introduced predators have been eradicated from Little Barrier and Codfish Islands.
 In high-altitude colonies on Little Barrier Island, rats took more than 90% of eggs and small chicks in some seasons.
 After rat eradication in 2006, the breeding success rate increased from 5% to 60%.
 On Codfish Island introduced weka almost extirpated the Cook’s petrel population (estimated at 20,000 pairs in 1934).
 The colony has recovered following weka eradication in 1980, but is still less than a quarter of its original size.
 The risk to Cook’s petrels from fisheries impacts appears to be minimal.
-Attempts to establish a Cook’s petrel colony within a predator-exclusion fence on Cape Kidnappers, Hawke’s Bay, began with translocation of 250 chicks from Little Barrier Island in 2010-12.
+Attempts to establish a Cook’s petrel colony within a predator-exclusion fence on Cape Kidnappers, Hawke’s Bay, began with translocation of over 400 chicks from Little Barrier Island in 2010-16.
+There is no evidence to date that this translocation has been successful.
+From 2013 the Department of Conservation has translocated chicks from Little Barrier Island to the Boundary Stream Mainland Island, also in Hawke's Bay.
+This project is ongoing.

 The breeding season for Cook’s petrel runs from September to April, with the northern population breeding one month earlier.
 [The dates given here are for the northern population.]
 Following a first burrow visit in September, birds depart on a pre-laying exodus of approximately 27 days.
 A single white egg (53 x 39 mm) is laid in November and hatches from December to January after 47 days of incubation.
 The well-lined nest chamber is at the back of a very long burrow that can run across the slope amongst tree roots.
 Most birds breed annually and the same pairs can breed together and rear many chicks over multiple years.
 Both adults share incubation shifts of about 14 days and share in the feeding of their chick.
 The chick is independent of the parents at fledging in March (c.88 days old); the parents leave on their migration approximately 10 days before the chick departs.
 Age of first return to colonies is unknown (probably c.3 years).